Whisky, Cheese & Wine - Since 1859

 England, Wales, Ireland

-England gives us fantastic cheddars like Wookey Hole Cave-Aged, and Godminster Organic Cheddar.
+England gives us fantastic cheddars like Westcombe, and Godminster Organic Cheddar.
 Other great hard cheeses include Sparkenhoe Red Leicester and Single or Double Gloucester, as well as ‘territorials’ like Kirkham’s Lancashire, Appleby’s Cheshire and Hawes’ Wensleydale.

 Semi-hard favourites include Cornish Yarg and Sharpham Rustic, which is reminiscent of an old-style mature Orkney farmhouse cheese.

 There are several English soft cheeses now that can be considered the equals of great French soft cheeses.
 Tunworth, for instance, has been described as ‘The best Camembert in the world,’ by none other than Raymond Blanc.
+Baron Bigod is another favourite.
 And Stinking Bishop is an outstandingly smelly washed-rind cheese to rival Epoisses.

-As for blues, Stilton is probably the first name that comes to mind, and every winter we sell large quantities of fine examples from Cropwell Bishop and Colston Bassett.
+As for blues, Stilton is probably the first name that comes to mind, and every winter we sell large quantities of fine examples, with Colston Bassett being our first choice.
 Shropshire Blue and Yorkshire Blue are two other fine examples.

 France